 Synthetic cannabinoids are made to copy the activity of existing cannabinoids, and they can target the endocannabinoid system.

-However, these synthetic cannabinoids should be considered critically and can not replace the plant cannabinoids.
-Especially because there are these natural cannabinoids in the cannabis plant and would not have to be synthetically produced.
+However, these synthetic cannabinoids should be considered critically and cannot replace the plant cannabinoids.
+Especially because these natural cannabinoids already exist in the cannabis plant and so they don’t have to be synthetically produced.

-This is probably about maintaining the control and profit of the pharmaceutical industry and adapting to the collective public awareness of the healing properties of cannabinoids.
+This is probably about maintaining the control and profit by the pharmaceutical industry and adapting to the collective public awareness of the healing properties of cannabinoids.

 Examples include Marinol, a synthetic cannabinoid that has been used to combat loss of appetite and nausea in AIDS and cancer patients.
 It is also used for reducing chronic pains in severe conditions.

 The endocannabinoid system is important in many basic functions of the human body such as appetite, immune function, metabolism of food, pain, sleep, memory, mood, digestion, inflammation and lots more.